AngelDev06/AlterHook/README.md

 # AlterHook

-A dynamic inline hooking library that is written entirely in C++ and focuses on ease of use API, cross-platform support, customization as well and edge case handling to ensure that it can work as expected no matter the target.
+A dynamic inline hooking library that is written entirely in C++ and focuses on ease of use API, cross-platform support, customization as well as edge case handling to ensure that it can work as expected no matter the target.

 It has the following properties: